-The plan sets out the resources that will be given to the Chief Constable: in 2015-16 the West Midlands Police budget will be £xxxm.
-Xx% of this will come from local Council Tax payers.
+The plan sets out the resources that will be given to the Chief Constable: in 2015-16 the West Midlands Police budget will be £539 million.
+13% of this will come from local Council Tax payers, with the rest coming from central government grants, reserves and other income.